 5 – Get your cashback and free-play on the worst games

 Last note: Casino comp programs are adamant that players don’t know the best games to play.
 Blackjack has a 0.50 percent house edge for basic strategy players.
 However, it rises to 5.26 percent when playing roulette.
-The house edge increases to 7 to 12 percent if you play at the slots.
+The house edge increases to 7 to 12 percent if you play the slots.

 Keep this in mind and use all free-play coupons you get on the slots.
 Your Player’s Club card can be safely stored in the slot machine.
 This will allow you to become a certified slot player even though you don’t have to risk any money.
 You’ll be amazed at how quickly your “whale” comp rating increases once the casino tags you as a slot spinner.